Why I Love My PS Vita in 2018

 This one has some direct sunlight in it

-This should probably be an article all on it's own, but I want to say that low resolution cameras function just fine for artistic expression.
+This could probably be an article on it's own, but I want to say that low resolution cameras function just fine for artistic expression.
 Photography as an art, in my opinion, is about telling stories & expressing emotion.
-The resolution of your camera doesn't always matter so long as you can portray that emotion in a photo (in fact, when I get my Mediagoblin set up, I want to have a collection dedicated to "Vita Photography".
-Whether or not public registration will be enabled is up to me & how much space my hard disk has.)
+The resolution of your camera doesn't always matter so long as you can portray that emotion in a photo!

-I almost forgot to mention this!
-Sony sold special proprietary memory cards for the Vita & they cost a fortune!
-I found a 64 GB card from a nice man who charged me $85 (CAD) for it, and that's considered a good deal for these things!
-Of course you can install custom firmware and buy a MicroSD adapter, but that means you'll have to fiddle with the software.
-I'm a software fiddler by profession so when the day is over, all I want to do is play a video game, not debug more crap!
-The Vita 3000 needs MicroSD support, not proprietary cards.
+Sony sold proprietary memory cards for the Vita & they cost a fortune!
+I found a 64 GB card from a nice man who charged me $85 (CAD) for it, and that's considered a good deal!
+Of course you can install custom firmware and buy a MicroSD adapter, which I eventually did.

 I love my Vita and you should love yours and I'm going to have a tea and go to bed.